tushar2704/About_me/README.md

 - 👋 Hi, I’m @Tushar AGGARWAL
-- 👀 I’m interested in solving business problems with data and learning languages,
+- 👀 I’m interested in solving business problems with data and learning languages
 - 🌱 I’m currently learning Int.
-MSC International Business Management in France,
+MSC International Business Management in France
-- 💞️ I’m looking to collaborate on Internation project to solve business problems through data,
+- 💞️ I’m looking to collaborate on Internation project to solve business problems through data
 - 📫 How to reach me linkedin.com/in/tusharaggarwalinseec or @tushar.inseec@gmail.com

 <!---